es2681/Tailwind-Traders-Report/README.md

 Excel formulas were used to calculate Gross Revenue, Total Tax, and Net Revenue for each product.
 These columns were added to the Sales Data table.

 ### Configuring Data in Power BI
 The Microsoft Excel Sales Data, Purchases, and Countries tables were imported into Power BI.
-They were examined for blank cells or any unexpected entries.
+They were examined for duplicate, null, or otherwise unexpected values.
 Each column was checked or altered to ensure the correct data type designation.
 A currency exchange table was added to the file so that the sales figures could later be homogenized.

 ### Designing the Data Model
 Table relationships were configured to develop a data model.
 Cardinality and cross filter direction were considered for each relationship to ensure accuracy.
 A Calendar table was generated using a DAX formula and then marked as a Date Table.
 Using the Exchange Data table, the Sales Data table was duplicated with all currency converted to US dollars and named Sales in USD.